 If your circumstances change you can exit your solar Smart Plan contract at any time by paying the exit fee outlined in your contract.
 The cost to exit will never exceed the total system value as of the day that your Smart Plan began.
 If you move house you may be able to transfer the balance of your solar Smart Plan to the new owners.

-At the end of your Smart Plan contract AGL can transfer the system to you in accordance with the terms of your Smart Plan.
+At the end of your Smart Plan contract you’ll no longer be billed for the solar energy produced by the system, and AGL may transfer the system to you as set out in the solar Smart Plan contract.

 *Serviceable areas only.
 Solar Smart Plan eligibility criteria apply.